-Lom’s political opponents have hired hitmen, Warren Stevens, John Crawford and Peter Arne in an effort to kill Lom for good.
-They are taking orders from Lom’s personal aide, a detail unaware to Lom.
+Lom’s political opponents have hired hitmen, Warren Stevens, John Crawford and Peter Arne to kill Lom for good.
+They are taking orders from Lom’s personal aide, a detail unknown to Lom.
 Crawford and Arne do not get along.
 Stevens has to bring the hammer down on Crawford for his attitude and his absences for drinking and womanizing.
 Arne, a former doctor, is to administer a needle full of air into Lom’s vein.
-Stevens’ scouting made him aware of Lom’s move to another room and informs Arne.
-After his deed.
-Sorry about that.
+Stevens’ scouting made him aware of Lom’s move to another room but Arne knows nothing of the move until he is informed after killing the wrong patient.

 Mixed into this assassination plot are surgeon, Richard Todd, and his nagging, self-centered wife, Catherine Boyle, who has arranged for him to take a high-paying position back in London.
 The high-paying part is of special interest to her.
 Todd has no interest except in fellow doctor, Betsy Drake.
 Judging by Boyle’s effective, irritating performance, most viewers might feel Todd deserves better.
 Meanwhile, the personal aide is hoping for a future with Lom’s beautiful wife once he has been dispatched.

-Lom’s political opponents have hired hitmen, Warren Stevens, John Crawford and Peter Arne in an effort to kill Lom for good.
-They are taking orders from Lom’s personal aide, a detail unaware to Lom.
+Lom’s political opponents have hired hitmen, Warren Stevens, John Crawford and Peter Arne to kill Lom for good.
+They are taking orders from Lom’s personal aide, a detail unknown to Lom.
 Crawford and Arne do not get along.
 Stevens has to bring the hammer down on Crawford for his attitude and his absences for drinking and womanizing.
 Arne, a former doctor, is to administer a needle full of air into Lom’s vein.
-Stevens’ scouting made him aware of Lom’s move to another room and informs Arne.
-After his deed.
-Sorry about that.
+Stevens’ scouting made him aware of Lom’s move to another room but Arne knows nothing of the move until he is informed after killing the wrong patient.

 Mixed into this assassination plot are surgeon, Richard Todd, and his nagging, self-centered wife, Catherine Boyle, who has arranged for him to take a high-paying position back in London.
 The high-paying part is of special interest to her.
 Todd has no interest except in fellow doctor, Betsy Drake.
 Judging by Boyle’s effective, irritating performance, most viewers might feel Todd deserves better.
 Meanwhile, the personal aide is hoping for a future with Lom’s beautiful wife once he has been dispatched.